 Working dogs are valuable animals and often have accidents a long way from a veterinary clinic.
-What you do after an accident may not only save the dog's life, but it can also hasten its recovery.
-First aid is all about sustaining life and preventing things getting worse before you get professional help.
+What you do after an accident may not only save the dog's life but can also hasten its recovery.
+First aid is all about sustaining life and preventing things from getting worse before you get professional help.

 Some general rules

-- Check for clear airway and normal breathing.
+- Check for a clear airway and normal breathing.

-- If unconscious, place animal so its vomit cannot be inhaled.
+- If unconscious, place the animal so its vomit cannot be inhaled.

 - Muzzle securely as pain may make it aggressive.

 - Stop any bleeding.

 - Handle injuries carefully - use a sack or blanket as a stretcher.